 Use regular or light olive oil to pan-fry breaded chicken breasts, or make some crispy fritters.
 Pan-fry latkes (potato fritters), zucchini fritters, or chickpea fritters.

 The Best Olive Oil for Deep Frying

 Some chefs wouldn’t consider deep frying in olive oil.
 It’s not that you can’t deep fry with olive oil – it’s that it’s expensive.
 As deep frying uses a lot of oil, many chefs opt for vegetable or canola oil, which are cheaper oils with a high smoke point.

 That said, if you have a lot of olive oil on your hands, it is certainly possible to deep fry with olive oil.
 In fact, Mediterranean cooks have been doing it for centuries.
 The trick?
 Just make sure the heat doesn’t get too high.
 If you’re using a deep fryer, keep the temperature at around 340° to 380° F.

 Deep fry delicate zucchini blossoms stuffed with ricotta and battered.

 It’s common to bake with vegetable or canola oil for their neutral flavor, but olive oil can bring some lovely character to a baked good.

-If you’d like your final product to have a distinct olive oil flavor, opt for high-quality EVOO.
-If you’re baking with olive oil for the health benefits (or just because you have it on hand), you can replace the vegetable oil or canola oil in a recipe with a mild olive oil.
+If you’d like your final product to have a distinct olive oil flavor, opt for a flavorful EVOO.
+If you’re baking with olive oil for the health benefits (or just because you have it on hand), you can replace the vegetable oil or canola oil in a recipe with a mild EVOO, or a regular or light olive oil.